 The Difference Between Franchising, Chains & Licensing

-So how does franchising differ from a chain or licensed business?
-The concepts are similar, but each has specific qualifiers that hold it apart from the other.
+How does franchising differ from a chain or licensed business?
+The concepts are similar, but each has specific qualifiers that hold it apart.

 A chain is a group of identical businesses that use the same logo, products, marketing, etc. (just like a franchise) where each individual location is owned by the parent.
 This means that a location can have a store manager who runs day-to-day operations, but that person does not own the business.
 With a franchise, as we know, each location is owned by the individual.